anhiru/apcs/Factor/README.md

 # Factor
-Design a program, Factor.java, that returns all the prime factors of an inputted value in numerical order.
+Design a program that returns all the prime factors of an inputted value in numerical order.